Code Documentation

 Export data to a csv format, in particular one which can be read by p2sat read text # weight x (um) y (um) z (um) px (MeV/c) py (MeV/c) pz (MeV/c) t (fs)

-class ParticlePhaseSpace.DataExporters.Topas_Exporter(PhaseSpaceInstance: ~ParticlePhaseSpace._ParticlePhaseSpace.PhaseSpace, output_location: (<class 'str'>, <class 'pathlib.Path'>), output_name: str)
+class ParticlePhaseSpace.DataExporters.Topas_Exporter(PhaseSpaceInstance: ~ParticlePhaseSpace._ParticlePhaseSpace.PhaseSpace, output_location: (<class 'str'>, <class 'pathlib.Path'>), output_name: str, binary: bool = False)

 Note: